If you want to learn about Search Engine Optimization (SEO), you’re going to have to read a lot

 Founded in 2003 by Loren Baker, Search Engine Journal – the site you’re on right now – provides industry news, analysis, insights, and guides for search marketers

-Our core editorial focus is all things SEO, PPC, social media, and content marketing
+Our core editorial focus is all things SEO, PPC, Social Media Marketing, and content marketing

 Every day, you’ll find a steady stream of stories featuring tips and advice from SEJ staff, as well as a variety of respected and experienced voices from the search community

-We also run regular webinars on today’s hottest topics and talk to the top industry authorities, experts, and influencers on our Search Engine Nerds podcast
+We also run regular webinars on today’s hottest topics and talk to the top industry authorities, experts, and influencer on our Search Engine Nerds podcast

 In addition, SEJ also hosts SEJ Summit, an intensive one-day conference filled with quality education and networking